 Friend or foe?

 …the human immune system actually is made to answer this question correctly.
 Well, at least it once could, because nowadays there are simply too many environmental changes and influencing factors such as Aluminum, heavy metals or air pollution that weaken the immune system and overload it.
-A virus certainly does not appear in this list, because viruses already existed before us humans and are something that the immune system can recognize as “enemy” in the case of Corona.
+A virus certainly does not appear in this list, because viruses already existed before us humans and are something that the immune system can recognize as “enemy” in the case of Covid-19.

 So, what should we be eating?

-Even if industry, advertising and the media often want to make us believe that industrially manufactured products are an innovation and even are “healthy”, scientists and doctors who have dealt intensively with the subject of “health and nutrition” recommend:
+Even if industry, advertising and the media often want to make us believe that industrially manufactured products are an innovation and are even “healthy”, scientists and doctors who have dealt intensively with the subject of “health and nutrition” recommend:

 In order to prevent widespread diseases in our latitudes, however, according to the latest findings, only a few factors are particularly important: